DataONEorg/rdataone/cran-comments.md

       - DataONE (4:27, 18:9, 18:53)
       - metadata (17:57, 21:34, 22:5)
-  - A NOTE about the suggested package "PKIplus" that is available throught the "Additional_repositories" mechanism from the repository http://NCEAS.github.io.drat which includes builds for Mac OS X, Windows and a source distribution.
+  - A NOTE about the suggested package "PKIplus" that is available throught the "Additional_repositories" mechanism from the repository http://NCEAS.github.io.drat.
+This repo includes PKIplus builds for Mac OS X, Windows and a source distribution.

 ## Downstream dependencies